Candesartan Coupons & Discount Card – Guaranteed Prices from $21.83

 When taking candesartan, it is important to avoid the following:1.
 Potassium Supplements and Salt Substitutes: These can increase potassium levels in the blood, which may lead to hyperkalemia.2.
 Nonsteroidal Anti-Inflammatory Drugs (NSAIDs): These can reduce the effectiveness of candesartan and may increase the risk of kidney damage.3.
 Alcohol: It can enhance the blood pressure-lowering effects of candesartan, leading to dizziness or fainting.4.
 Dehydration: Ensure adequate fluid intake to prevent low blood pressure and kidney issues.5.
 Pregnancy: Candesartan should be avoided during pregnancy as it can harm the developing fetus.Patients should always consult with their healthcare provider for personalized advice and before making any changes to their medication or lifestyle.

 Yes, it is generally safe to eat bananas while taking candesartan.
-However, candesartan can increase potassium levels in the blood, and bananas are high in potassium.
-It is advisable to monitor potassium intake and consult with a healthcare provider to ensure it is safe to consume potassium-rich foods like bananas in your specific situation.
+However, since bananas are high in potassium, and candesartan can increase potassium levels in the blood, it is advisable to monitor potassium intake.
+It is recommended to consult with a healthcare provider to ensure that potassium levels remain within a safe range.